quasarbright/quasarbright.github.io/index.md

 # [Machine Learning projects](https://quasarbright.github.io/MachineLearning/README)
 These are some interesting things I did with neural networks, which are my favorite tool to work with in computer science.
 The code is stored in its own repository, MachineLearning.
 # [Subduce](https://subduce.readthedocs.io/en/latest/#)
 This is a programming language I am currently making.
 It is a functional programming language based on Python and Scheme.
 It has scheme-like expression syntax, but python-like function definitions and variable assignments.
-I like scheme and pure functional programming, but there's just so many parentheses in scheme that it's not pleasant to read.
+I like scheme and pure functional programming, but there are just so many parentheses in scheme that it's not pleasant to read.
 I really like python and its syntax, so I tried to get the best of both worlds.
 # [Unity projects](https://quasarbright.github.io/UnityProjects/)
 These are some webgl games I made in the Unity game engine.
 Since they run on webgl, they can run right from your browser.
 The code is stored in its own repository, UnityProjects
 # [p5 js projects](https://quasarbright.github.io/p5js/index)